usergreen/linux/README.md

 2. Extract the downloaded file.
 3. Click on index.html to open main menu by your browser.

+Alternatively, you can see the manual directly on the internet at https://usergreen.github.io/

 Note:<br>
 This manual is written mostly in Japanese, therefore I would recommend to use something like "DeepL translator for free" at https://www.deepl.com/translator , みんなの自動翻訳＠TexTra at https://mt-auto-minhon-mlt.ucri.jgn-x.jp/ or Google Translation when you read in another language.